fndvit/mds-udg-viz-i-dgcp-hackathon-23/README.md

 ## OUR FOCUS: Health impact of PM<sub>2.5</sub> pollution

-Our ['raw data'](https://mitpress.mit.edu/books/raw-data-oxymoron) is SEDAC's satellite-derived Global Annual PM2.5 Grids.
+Our ['raw data'](https://mitpress.mit.edu/books/raw-data-oxymoron) is SEDAC's satellite-derived Global Annual PM<sub>2.5</sub> Grids.
 SEDAC is a data center in NASA's Earth Observing System Data and Information System.
 The estimates in this indicator are intended to help in large-scale health and environmental studies.
 The gridded data sets provided have a resolution of 0.01 degrees to allow researchers to agglomerate data to meet their particular needs.

 Here're [more detailed explanations about the data](https://sedac.ciesin.columbia.edu/data/set/sdei-global-annual-gwr-pm2-5-modis-misr-seawifs-aod-v4-gl-03).

-### About the data
+## Some helpful tools
+* QGIS: a free and open source mapping software https://qgis.org/en/site/
+* ObservableHQ notebooks:
+  * TK TK
+  * TK TK

 ## Teams and objectives